HELP-NM Community action agency.

 Housing for the disabled and those with special needs may be arranged.
 HELP-NM is a key agency that is involved with the New Mexico Special Needs Initiative.
 They partner with Permanent Supportive Low Income Housing units including Artisan/Sawmill, Luna Lodge, and Plaza Feliz in Bernalillo County.
 The non-profit also works with La Pradera in Lea County New Mexico.
 They are responsible for dozens of apartment units in the region that are available for those with special needs.

 Some of these Community Providers assist the individual with the application process as well as provide advice and social services as needed.
 HELP-NM will accept and process applications for these apartments.
 So a number of housing solutions may be offered.
+Find additional housing assistance programs for the disabled.

 Individual Development Accounts is offered nationally as a matched savings program.
 It is offered for income eligible working individuals.
 The money saved, and the matching grants provided, can be used to help pay for purchase of a home, to start a business, or pay for to attend post secondary education.
 The staff that administer this provide asset building and trains participants in areas of financial literacy and budgeting.